about

 Starting in his career since a young age and leaving the Apple which was struggling without its founder Steve Jobs in the 1990's—left an "emptiness" along with a combination of physical injuries, somatic trauma and the lack of a deeper meaning in his life.

-Growing up in an counterculture world of music, arts, liberalism, sexual revolution and activism as a part of his theatre, writing and music upbringing planted the seeds of seeking out alternative modalities of healing.
+Growing up in a counterculture world of music, arts, liberalism, sexual revolution and activism as a part of his theatre, writing and music upbringing planted the seeds of seeking out integrative health modalities of healing.
 He was drawn to the human potential movement that was growing in California.
-A series of life events brought him to seek help at Esalen Institute in Big Sur, California in 1991 where he started to study forms of alternative health therapies and eastern philosophies.
+A series of life events brought him to seek help at Esalen Institute in Big Sur, California in 1991 where he started to study forms of integrative health therapies and eastern philosophies.

-Over the years he was certified in structural body therapy (AISI) and studied various forms of osteopathic and structural bodywork—Dub Leigh's Bodytherapy/Ida Rolf's Structural Integration, Moshe Feldenkrais' Functional Integration, Trigger Point Therapy, Lauren Berry's Joint Work, Trager Approach, Energy Healing, BKS Iyengar, Shivananda, Vivekanada & Laya Yoga, Charles Muir Sacred Sexuality, Tantra Yoga, and Natural Remedies.
+Over the years he was certified in structural body therapy (AISI) and studied various forms of osteopathic and structural bodywork—Dub Leigh's Bodytherapy/Ida Rolf's Structural Integration, Moshe Feldenkrais' Functional Integration, Trigger Point Therapy, Lauren Berry's Joint Work, Trager Approach, Energy Healing, BKS Iyengar, Yoga and Natural Herbal Remedies.

-Samir Arora is the President of the non-profit organization International Zen Bodywork Institute, Inc. (IZII) founded by Dub Leigh with Daihonzan Chozen-ji He currently serves as its President and is the Shike of IZII and Zen Bodywork, Integrated Therapy, and is the Founder and Sōke of Yūdō, The Healing Way, as a lay Rinzai Rōshi, the successor of Dub Leigh, under Tenshin Tanouyein, in the the Tenryū-ji lineage of Ōmori Sōgen.
+Samir Arora is the President of the non-profit organization International Zen Bodywork Institute, Inc®.
+(IZII®) founded by Dub Leigh with Daihonzan Chozen-ji He serves as its President and is the Shike of IZII and Integrated Zen Bodywork®, and is the Founder and Sōke of Yūdō®, The Healing Way.
+Lay Rinzai Rōshi, the successor of Dub Leigh, under Tenshin Tanouye Rōshi, in the the Tenryū-ji lineage of Ōmori Sōgen.